bfnsga/travis-test/README.md

   * done but need to manually upload all woff and woff2 files to static folder - can't seem to find a way to automate

 * Need to put layouts into includes directory to simplify everything
+* Need to add markdown-it as a plugin
+  * Ensure all new post pages are in markdown format